Hexa-MoE: Efficient and Heterogeneous-aware Training for Mixture-of-Experts: Introduction

-\begin{enumerate} \item [\ding{182}] Distributed computing is required for MoE due to its sheer size, and expert parallelism~\cite{lepikhingshard} is the most commonly used technique, which distributes the experts in one layer on different devices. \item [\ding{183}] Since the workload varies dynamically for each expert in each layer, we have to re-organize the local data batches for expert computing via dispatch and combine operations.
-Specifically, we have to calibrate the workload for each expert to utilize the general matrix multiplication (GeMM) or grouped GeMM interface. \item [\ding{184}] Since each token may activate any one or several experts and different experts may be distributed on different devices in expert parallelism, it is necessary to communicate among devices before and after each MoE layer via all-to-all communication. \end{enumerate} These peculiar designs lead to inefficiency for both training and inference in MoE computing. \underline{On the one hand}, dispatch and combine operations result in unnecessary token padding or discarding~\cite{gale2023megablocks}, leading to both redundant computation and compromise on model performance.
-Meanwhile, conventional expert parallelism depends on all-to-all communication, which requires synchronization and occupies a lot of latency~\cite{li2023accelerating}. \underline{On the other hand}, current expert parallelism for MoE models is mainly deployed on homogeneous devices.
-However, a cluster equipped with the latest homogeneous devices is usually much more expensive than heterogeneous devices due to the iteration of GPU development and the decrease on prices for old-version GPUs.
-If we want to adapt expert parallelism to \textit{heterogeneous} devices, it would be necessary to rearrange the expert distribution to utilize the total computing capacity better.
-However, the inherent dynamic property of the MoE layer makes it difficult to implement, as the workload of each expert changes dynamically in each step during computing~\cite{he2022fastermoe, li2023accelerating}.
-Meanwhile, since heterogeneous devices are cheaper and easier to access if MoE computing can be re-designed to be heterogeneous-aware, it would benefit wider deployment.
+\begin{enumerate} \item [\ding{182}] Distributed computing is required due to its sheer size, and \underline{expert parallelism}~\cite{lepikhingshard} is the most commonly used technique, which distributes the experts in one layer on different devices. \item [\ding{183}] The dynamic workload for each expert makes it necessary to employ additional \underline{dispatch and combine} operations in expert parallel to utilize the general matrix multiplication (GeMM) or grouped GeMM interface. \item [\ding{184}] Dispatch and combine rely on \underline{synchronous all-to-all} communication to assign tokens to distributed experts. \end{enumerate} These peculiar designs lead to apparent inefficiency for MoE training. \underline{On the one hand}, current MoE libraries are either static like Tutel~\cite{hwang2023tutel}, or dynamic like MegaBlocks~\cite{gale2023megablocks}.
+The former depends on an additional hyper-parameter named expert capacity to calibrate the workload for different experts, which suffers from redundant memory allocation or access, while the latter tends to raise out of memory (OOM) error during runtime due to its uncertainty.
+Meanwhile, the synchronous all-to-all communication can occupy over $40\%$ runtime with scaled model and devices~\cite{hwang2023tutel}. \underline{On the other hand}, expert parallelism is mainly deployed on homogeneous devices.
+However, a homogeneous cluster with cutting-edge devices is much more expensive than heterogeneous ones due to the fast iteration of modern GPU and the decrease on prices for outdated ones.
+Adapting expert parallelism to \textit{heterogeneous} devices would rely on rescheduling expert placement to utilize global computing resources sufficiently.
+However, the inherent dynamic property of MoE makes it difficult to implement, as the workload of each expert changes dynamically in each step~\cite{he2022fastermoe, li2023accelerating}.
+Since heterogeneous devices are cheaper and easier to access, if MoE training can be refactored to be heterogeneous-aware, it would advance wider deployment.